-FEMA will issue a close out notice following the approval of all reports - this action will close the grant.
+After these reports have been reviewed and approved by FEMA, a close-out notice will be completed to close out the grant.
 The notice will indicate the period of performance as closed, list any remaining funds that will be deobligated, and address the requirement of maintaining the grant records for three years from the date of the final FFR.

-The recipient is responsible for returning to FEMA any drawn down funds that remain as unliquidated on the recipient's financial records.
+The recipient is responsible for returning any funds that have been drawn down but remain as unliquidated on recipient financial records.